joshuarreid/joshuarreid/README.md

 # Welcome to my workspace!

-## I am a third year Georgia Tech :bee: computer science major.
+## :bee: I am a third year Georgia Tech computer science major. :bee:

 - Computer Science and music are my passion, so why not combine the two?
 - My current project is a ML-based improved music recommendation system